AIS Ethics Committee

 - Detail why an out-of-session review is required.

-- Have your EC submission form complete and ready to submit to the RRC, as per the AIS research submission process.
+- Have your EC submission form completed and ready to submit to the RRC, as per the AIS research submission process.

 - Check for an email from the EC Secretariat, confirming that your request has been received.